fidell1998/osticket-prereqs/README.md

 - Make sure **IIS** is open and running **as Administrator**.

-- In the **Connections** panel on the left, expand the top option — this should be the name of your virtual machine (in this example, it's `osticket-vm`).
+- In the **Connections** panel on the left, expand the top option, this should be the name of your virtual machine (in this example, it's `osticket-vm`).
   Click the small arrow to expand it.

 - Navigate to: